MediWound Ltd.: Developing a New Class of Biologic Enzymatic Therapeutic Products to Debride Wounds

 A: We recently completed the construction of our new, state-of-the-art GMP-compliant manufacturing facility in Israel.
 With full operational capability planned for 2025, this expansion will increase manufacturing capacity sixfold to meet the growing global demand for NexoBrid.

-In the US alone, together with our partner Vericel, around 70 burn centers have completed submissions to Pharmacy and Therapeutics (P&T) committees, with more than 40 centers already obtaining approval, and nearly all of those placing initial product orders.
+In the US alone, due to the efforts of our distribution partner Vericel, around 70 burn centers have completed submissions to Pharmacy and Therapeutics (P&T) committees, with more than 40 centers already obtaining approval, and nearly all of those placing initial product orders.

 We are also continuing our work with the U.S. Department of Defense to advance NexoBrid as a non-surgical treatment for field care burns.

-Regarding EscharEx, The Phase 3 trial for our first indication for chronic wounds –venous leg ulcers (VLUs)- is on track to begin by the end of this year.
+Regarding EscharEx and debridement of chronic wounds, our Phase 3 trial on venous leg ulcers (VLUs) is on track to begin imminently.
 We also recently received €16.25 million from the European Innovation Council to fund our second indication – diabetic foot ulcers (DFUs).
 This funding supports our continued development of EscharEx and expansion into new markets and indications.

 It’s certainly an exciting time for the company as we continue to expand our global footprint and develop new needed wound treatments.